zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

 ----------------------------

 So far so good.
 The point is that usually, you won't get enough by assembling cubes out-of-the-box.
-You'll want to customize them, have a personal look and feel, add your own data model and so on.
+You will want to customize them, have a personal look and feel, add your own data model and so on.
 Or maybe start from scratch?

 So let's get a bit deeper and start coding our own cube.
 In our case, we want